nbyouri/blog/_posts/2014-07-06-pkgsrc-intro.md

 The tree contains a `Makefile`, a `README`, category directories containing the ports, the bootstrap directory and some documentation.

-`mk/*` contains the pkgsrc framework Makefiles, shell and sed/awk scripts, ports distfiles, packages.
+The `mk/*` directory contains the pkgsrc framework Makefiles but also shell and Awk scripts, ports distfiles, packages.

 `pkglocate` is a script to find port names in the tree, though `pkgtools/pkgfind` is much faster.